 4. Glenfinnan Viaduct & Jacobite Steam Train

-This may just well be the top Harry Potter filming location that people want to see when they visit Scotland.
-And you can do a 2-in-1 if you decide to ride the steam train, as it goes over the recognisable viaduct.
+This may just well be the top Harry Potter filming location that most people want to see when they visit Scotland.
+Plus, you can make this a 2-in-1 experience if you decide to take the steam train that goes over the recognisable viaduct.

-To experience the Hogwarts Express, and some incredible Harry Potter filming locations along the way, book a ride on the steam train.
-It travels between Fort William and Mallaig and you could do a return journey if you’re staying the night in the Fort William area.
+To ride the Hogwarts Express, and see some incredible Harry Potter filming locations along the way, book a journey on the steam train.
+The Jacobite travels between Fort William and Mallaig and you could make your trip a return journey if you’re staying the night in the Fort William area.

-The Jacobite runs every morning between early April and end of October.
-There is also an additional afternoon service from late April to early October.
+The train runs every morning between early April and end of October.
+There's also an afternoon service from late April to early October.

-If you’re on a road trip and you don’t have the time to take the steam train, you could still see it in action.
-At Glenfinnan, you can walk up to the viewpoint and if you time it right you could photograph the train going across the viaduct.
+If you’re on a road trip and you don’t have the time to take the steam train, you can still see it in action.
+Walk up to the viewpoint at Glenfinnan, and if you time it right you could photograph the train as it crosses the viaduct.